indigo-astronomy/indigo/indigo_docs/INDIGO_RAW_IMAGE_FORMAT.md

 * **INDIGO_RAW_RGB48** - Little endian, unsigned 6 bytes per pixel array.
 The first 2 bytes represent the Red value, the second 2 bytes represent Green, and the third 2 bytes represent Green.
 Data size is *width x height x 6* bytes.

 ### Image Metadata
 Image metadata is optional.
 It is an ASCII extension to store additional information using standard FITS keywords.
-Its presence is indicated by "SIMPLE T" card right after the end of the **Image data**.
+Its presence is indicated by "SIMPLE=T" card right after the end of the **Image data**.
 Keywords are separated by semicolon (;) and do not need to follow strictly the FITS card format.
 Heading and trailing spaces are skipped and cards are variable length.

 For example:
 ```
-<Image Header><Image data>SIMPLE T;BAYERPAT='RGGB';<EOF>
+<Image Header><Image data>SIMPLE=T;BAYERPAT='RGGB';<EOF>
 ```